How do we make assessment meaningful in a way that helps students to see what the criteria is they are being evaluated on

 - Use qualifiers such as poor, some, good, great.

 - If they are not ready help them by giving them the language to talk about writing in terms of assessment.
-However, if you have conferences with them and evaluated read-aloud, shared reading, and guided reading texts your students should have some of this common vocabulary already.
+However, if you have conferences with them and evaluate read-aloud, shared reading, and guided reading texts your students should have some of this common vocabulary already.

 As students are answering this with each writing sample write this down.